 You’ll get no-fee trading on stocks and ETFs as well as options and cryptocurrencies.
 It also has a cash management account, so you can make a quick transfer whenever you want to trade.

 Robinhood’s research tools are less robust (i.e. almost non-existent) than other brokers’ offerings, though you can join their premium tier, Robinhood Gold, for $5 a month and gain access to some research and margin trading.
-One downside: Robinhood offers only individual taxable accounts, at least for the moment, though it hopes to expand to joint accounts and IRAs down the road.
+One downside: Robinhood offers only individual taxable accounts, at least for now, though it hopes to expand to joint accounts and IRAs down the road.

 Pricing: Not only does the fintech company offer zero-fee stock and ETF trading, it is aggressively striving to disrupt the industry and become a platform that offers all kinds of financial products and services.
 For example, it also offers free trading for options and cryptocurrency.